 You don’t need to spend a lot of money on store bought cosmetic products, which may not even work, when instead you can use 100% natural ingredients for better results.
 This recipe is not only good for your skin and your pocket, it’s also good for the planet.
 You only need 3 ingredients- you can’t get any cheaper or simpler than that!!

 - ¼ tsp honey

-- 1 drop Organic Lavender Essential Oil (this is optional, if you don’t like this oil, you can use other oils that are great for skin such as: Sandalwood, Helichrysum, Frankincense, Juniper, Tea Tree Oil).
+- 1 drop Organic Juniper Essential Oil (this is optional, if you don’t like this oil, you can use other oils that are great for skin such as: Sandalwood, Helichrysum, Frakincense, or Tea Tree Oil).